fireclawthefox/DirectGuiDesigner/README.md

 |importPath|String|The import statement which should be added to exported python file|No|

 #### Custom Properties
-The customProperties list can contain any custom options that are not available through the enabledProperties definition.
+The customProperties list will contain definition dictionaries of your widgets properties.
-This list consist of dictionaries of the following structure:
+These dictionaries will have the following structure, not all options are mandatory though, see below for further information:
 <code><pre>{
 &emsp;&emsp;&emsp;&emsp;"internalName":"thePropertiesName",
 &emsp;&emsp;&emsp;&emsp;"visiblename":"The display name",